Injury Claims Relating to DUI Accidents in California

 The drunkenness must have contributed to the carelessness that caused the accident.

-Drunkenness often does cause delayed reaction times or drowsiness or otherwise interferes with safe vehicle operation.
-But the claimant must still prove that contribution, which can take significant investigation into alcohol levels and their effects on driving.
+Drunkenness often causes delayed reaction times or drowsiness or otherwise interferes with safe vehicle operation.
+However, the claimant must still prove that contribution, which can take significant investigation into alcohol levels and their effects on driving.

 Another potential problem with DUI accident recoveries is that drunk drivers can be irresponsible about other things, like insuring their vehicle.

-If you, your family member or your friend have suffered an injury in a DUI accident, contact our Los Angeles personal injury lawyers for a prompt claim review.
+If you, your family member, or your friend have suffered an injury in a DUI accident, it's crucial to take prompt legal action.
+Contact our Los Angeles personal injury lawyers for a swift and thorough claim review.

 Vehicle-Owner Liability in California